GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 1. To get your correct Intune Device ID, either:
     - Retrieve the Intune Device ID from your account profile on the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).
-    - If you cannot access the TechPass portal, raise a [support request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support to obtain the correct Intune Device ID.
+    - If you cannot access the TechPass portal, [raise a service request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support to obtain the correct Intune Device ID.

 2. Complete the offboarding steps for your device.